tangyping/mcmc_psf/README.md

 CCFITS can be found here:
 https://heasarc.gsfc.nasa.gov/fitsio/CCfits/

-Once CFITSIO and CCFITS are installed, change LDFLAGS in Makefile to the location where the libraries are installed, just type: make
+Once CFITSIO and CCFITS are installed, change LDFLAGS in Makefile to the location where the libraries are installed, type: make
 ./main
-to compile and excute the program.
+to compile and execute the program.

 To setup initial conditions for the sampler, please check "setup" sections in main.cpp and "initial conditions" in Model.cpp.

-This package also uses a slightly modified version of nr3.h from Numerical Receipe, which was obtained from: http://numerical.recipes/codefile.php?nr3
+This package also uses a slightly modified version of nr3.h from Numerical Recipe, which was obtained from: http://numerical.recipes/codefile.php?nr3